grinnell-cs/csc151-images/_eboards/eboard30-3.md

 * Key idea: We want to abstract away from the underlying representation of the data.
-If we access data in a compound object only through procedures, it doesn't/shouldn't matter how it's actually implement.
+If we access data in a compound object only through procedures, it doesn't/shouldn't matter how it's actually implemented
+    * This idea is often referred "data abstraction" - we separate how we use the data from how we represent them.
 * Implication: When we're dealing with a collection of data, we should think about how to abstract away our own representations, using only the procedures we design.
 * Side note: Often, we'll be called upon to implement someone else's not-necessarily clear policies.
+    * Father John Doe gets filed under
+        * "F" for "Father".
+Blah blah blah Religious Titles.
+        * "D" for "Doe".
+Look at the Sister example.

 Questions
 ---------